 - Terms and Conditions

 Create all these pages separately by going through the same steps as above.
 Write their content, upload relevant images or videos, or throw in some design elements using the Elementor plugin.

 Next, we’re going to talk about creating blog posts.

-c) Develop a Content Strategy and Start Publishing Content
+3. Develop a Content Strategy and Publish Regularly

+If you want to know how to start a blog, content ctrategy is something you should focus on.
 This is the core of everything we’re discussing today.
 Forget SEO, designing, marketing, and everything else for a while.
-As a beginner blogger, content should be your ultimate focus.
+As a beginner blogger who is just learning of how to start a blog, content should be your ultimate focus.
 And not just a few blog posts, but lots of them, published consistently – with a strategic content plan in mind.

 And this should not feel like an extra burden – creating a scheduled content plan will help you stay focused and organized.

 Here’s what and how should you start publishing content on your blog: